dgkontopoulos/Kontopoulos_et_al_torpor_evolution_2025/README.md

 This repository contains code that reproduces the main analyses of the following study:

->Dimitrios - Georgios Kontopoulos, Danielle L. Levesque, and Michael Hiller: **Numerous independent gains of torpor and hibernation across endotherms, linked with adaptation to diverse environments**.
+>Dimitrios - Georgios Kontopoulos, Danielle L. Levesque, and Michael Hiller: **Numerous independent gains of daily torpor and hibernation across endotherms, linked with adaptation to diverse environments**.
 2024.
 [Submitted]

 ---